CLSherrod/clsherrod.github.io/_drafts/review/2009/2009-06-10-trying-to-make-money-will-never-mak.md

 I know when I worked hard I couldn't think about my business.
 I couldn't think about how to market, improve business or tweak the bottom line.
 Now I take time to relax.
 Do something creative and non work related every week and enjoy life.
 I notice I get better ideas when I do this.

 Not everyone is built to be an entrepreneur.
 That's okay.
 But if you really want to be one you must master your attitude about business.
-Work smart and not hard.</p>
+Work smart and not hard.